Roy L. Austin

-Roy Leslie Austin (born 1939) is a former United States Ambassador to Trinidad and Tobago October 2001 to December 2009.
+Roy Leslie Austin (born 1939) is a former United States Ambassador to Trinidad and Tobago from December 2001 to December 2009.

 Biography

 Born in Kingstown, Saint Vincent and the Grenadines, he moved to the United States to study and later became a U.S. citizen.
 He attended Yale University and graduated with a Bachelor of Arts in sociology.
 While there he befriended future U.S. President George W. Bush and both were inducted to the secret society Skull and Bones.
 He earned a Master of Arts and Ph.D. in sociology from the University of Washington.

 Austin was Associate Professor of Sociology, Justice, and African American Studies at Pennsylvania State University and served as director of the Crime, Law, and Justice Program and the Africana Research Center.

 Bush appointed Austin to the post of Ambassador to Trinidad and Tobago.
 He was sworn in October 19, 2001.
 He left the post on December 18, 2009.